autonity/docs.autonity.org/concepts/oracle-server/index.md

 - https://www.coingecko.com/en/coins/newton

 Plugins for retrieving ATN/NTN price data are to be developed for Mainnet launch.

+[Piccadilly Testnet](/networks/testnet-piccadilly/) validators can retrieve ATN/NTN price data from a Uniswap V2 AMM clone on the testnet using the `crypto_uniswap` plugin.

 :::

 #### Developing data plugins